e l o i s a - f l e u r

 BBC Music Magazine

-Eloisa-Fleur Thom is a prize-winning violinist, director and curator.
-Highlights of her career so far include performing J.S Bach's Concerto in D minor for two violins with the celebrated violinist Maxim Vengerov, chamber music with Radiohead's Jonny Greenwood (LCO soloists), and appearing as soloist at the 2019 BBC Proms for Arvo Pärt’s Fratres with 12 ensemble.
+Eloisa-Fleur is an expressive artist, known for her unique, captivating performances.
+Highlights of her career so far include appearing as soloist in the 2019 BBC Proms for Arvo Pärt’s Fratres with 12 ensemble, performing J.S Bach's Concerto in D minor for two violins with the celebrated violinist Maxim Vengerov, and chamber music with Radiohead's Jonny Greenwood (LCO).